 Recommended by Laura from The Travelling Stomach

-Anisa’s thoughts: I have heard so much about Dishoom.
+Anisa’s thoughts: I have heard so much about Dishoom, it is even included in this itinerary for 3 days in London.
 I was planning on going for my birthday last year but the wait was just too long.
-Maybe it would be easier if I went for breakfast.
+It took several tries but I was finally able to get a table and it was worth the wait.

 Recommended by Carole from Paul and Carole Love to Travel